Custom Made Rings: What’s Possible?

-Mixing and matching metals in engagement and wedding rings is fast becoming a modern trend simply because it allows for further creativity and customization.
-Two tone metal rings is an option for those who’ve fallen for more than one metal or those who wish to carefully complement chosen diamonds or colored gemstones.
+Mixing and matching metals in engagement and wedding rings is fast becoming a modern trend simply because it allows for further creativity and customisation.
+Two tone metal rings is an option for those who’ve fallen for more than one metal or those who wish to carefully complement chosen diamonds or coloured gemstones.
 For example, if you are including pink sapphires or diamonds in your design, set these stones in rose gold—its blushy hue enhances the pink shades of the stone.
 The rest of the ring?
 Make it platinum for its signature cool sheen and easy maintenance.

 Metal finishes can add a personal touch to your design with each finish achieving a unique look.

 Matte finished rings are smooth to the touch like polished rings, but you wouldn’t be able to see your reflection when gazing at the surface.
 Rather, these rings have delicate brush marks, creating a textured surface like a fogged mirror–the perfect option for those who like the smoothness of a polished finish, but don’t want the shine.

 A noticeably coarse finish but entirely comfortable to wear.
 A sandblasted finish is grainy to touch and perfect for anyone seeking a textured, unpolished finish.

 Popular with those who prefer a shiny polish, a hammered finish provides a dimpled look as if a hammer was used to pound each dimple on the ring’s surface.

 Brushed rings are not shiny.
 They feature deep wire brush like marks that resemble fine hairs and is a popular choice for those that don’t want a polished finish.